dr-mushtaq/Machine-Learning/Machine Learning/📚Chapter 1 - Introduction/Why we used AI.md

 | Examples of weak AI include virtual assistants like Siri or Alexa, recommendation algorithms used by streaming services, and chatbots that are designed for specific customer service tasks. | Achieving Strong AI is a long-term goal of AI research and would require the development of AI systems that can reason, learn, understand, and adapt across a wide range of tasks and contexts. |
 | Weak AI is highly specialized and does not possess human-like cognitive abilities or general problem-solving capabilities beyond its narrow domain. | Strong AI is currently a theoretical concept, and no AI system has reached this level of general intelligence. |

+## **How can an algorithm be defined?**

+An algorithm can be defined as a set of step-by-step instructions for solving a problem or accomplishing a task.
+It's essentially a roadmap for a computer or other system to follow to achieve a desired outcome.
+An algorithm can be defined as a set of step-by-step instructions for solving a problem or accomplishing a task.
+It's essentially a roadmap for a computer or other system to follow to achieve a desired outcome.

+Here are some key characteristics of an algorithm:

+Unambiguous: The instructions must be clear and concise, leaving no room for interpretation.
+Finite: The algorithm must have a definite starting and ending point.
+Effective: The algorithm must be efficient and solve the problem within a reasonable amount of time and resources.
+Generalizable: The algorithm should be able to work for a variety of inputs within its intended scope.
+Example:

+A simple example of an algorithm is the recipe for baking a cake.
+It provides a clear sequence of steps, starting with preheating the oven and ending with checking if the cake is done.
+Each step is specific and unambiguous, and the recipe can be easily followed by anyone to achieve the desired outcome of a delicious cake.